 Bloodshot 2 - TBD

-With the way Bloodshot ended, not to mention to series of comics on which it is based, there's plenty are plenty of directions the movie could take.
+With the way Bloodshot ended, not to mention the series of comics on which it is based, there are plenty of directions the movie could take.
 Be on the lookout for more on Bloodshot 2 in the near future.

 XXX 4 - TBD

-It has been 18 years since Vin Diesel first introduced the world to Xander Cage and his ridiculous and hard-to-believe feats in 2002's xXx.
-And while he didn't return for the 2005 Ice Cube-led sequel, XXX: State of the Union, the legendary action icon did bring Xander back from the dead for 2017's XXX: Return of Xander Cage.
-And it looked like Diesel would be returning for a fourth installment shortly after the third was released, but an ongoing lawsuit tied to the financing of the franchise has made things a little more complicated recently.
-And depending on how the suit plays out, it looks like we'll have to wait some time before we enter the Xander Zone once more.
+It has been 21 years since the star first introduced the world to Xander Cage and his ridiculous and hard-to-believe feats in 2002's xXx.
+And, while he didn't return for the 2005 Ice Cube-led sequel, XXX: State of the Union, the legendary action icon did bring Xander back from the dead for 2017's XXX: Return of Xander Cage.
+It looked like Diesel would be returning for a fourth installment shortly after the third was released, but an ongoing lawsuit tied to the financing of the franchise has made things a little more complicated in recent years.
+Depending on how the suit plays out, it looks like we'll have to wait some time before we enter the Xander Zone once more.